 The uncertainty surrounding the consequences of curtailing livestock antibiotics highlights the risks of introducing interventions into highly complex and poorly understood population/microbial level systems that have been built up through decades of antibiotic use as part of a “precautionary principle” based approach (8).
 The need to better understand the potential long-term impacts of future AMR policy is also likely to increase in coming years, with EU legislation strictly controlling the use of livestock antibiotics for metaphylaxis or prophylaxis by 2022 (12).
 Therefore, there is a need for an increased understanding into the potential human health consequences following livestock antibiotic curtailment, especially when placed into a “one health” context.

 One approach to better understand the complexities of livestock antibiotic usage includes the use of mathematical models.
 These models can help by testing uncertainties, especially regarding the potential effects of livestock antibiotic usage on human health and the extent of AMR transmission at the livestock/human interface.
-However, there is a severe dearth of models which quantitatively explore these uncertainties (13).
+However, there is a dearth of models which quantitatively explore these uncertainties (13).
 Existing frameworks include predictive risk assessment models and a small number of generalised deterministic models (14-20).
-Nevertheless, significant knowledge gaps still exist, including a lack of understanding of the potential consequences resulting from livestock antibiotic curtailment and the impact of different mitigating scenarios on altering these outcomes (21).
+Nevertheless, significant knowledge gaps still exist, including a lack of understanding of the potential outcomes resulting from livestock antibiotic curtailment and the impact of different mitigating scenarios on altering these outcomes (21).

 To address gaps in AMR modelling literature, a deterministic mathematical model was developed to explore the effects of livestock antibiotic curtailment on Salmonella spp. infections in humans.
 Salmonellosis was explicitly chosen as a case study due to the clear zoonotic link between livestock carriage of Salmonella spp. and human infections.
 By explicitly modelling both livestock/human populations and various assumptions regarding the effects of livestock antibiotic usage, we explore the potential long-term consequences of livestock antibiotic curtailment, including alterations to the overall incidence of human foodborne disease and the antibiotic-resistant fraction of infections.
 Additionally, we explore the effects and feasibility of introducing interventions to mitigate the potential negative consequences of livestock antibiotic curtailment.